Quantum computations without definite causal structure: A new resource: The quantum switch of boxes

-While representing automated {\em classical control} of causal sequences of operations through the above oracle allows to recover the description of the program {\tt SWITCH} within the computational circuit model, it leaves unanswered the question how {\em quantum control} of causal sequences of operations can be described.
+While representing automated {\em classical control} of causal sequences of operations allows one to implement the program {\tt SWITCH} within the computational circuit model, it leaves unanswered the question how {\em quantum control} of causal sequences of operations can be described.
 We can of course imagine a further generalization of the oracle, allowing for quantum control, with the control qubit that preserves coherence and becomes entangled with the causal ordering of boxes $\boxed f$ and $\boxed g$ as follows